andrew/ultimate-awesome/README.md

 - [awesome-vim-setting](https://github.com/cpm0722/awesome-vim-setting) - Vim Setting Example with Awesome Plugins (Focused on Python, C/C++).
 - [awesome-arabic-nlp](https://github.com/Curated-Awesome-Lists/awesome-arabic-nlp) - Dive into the world of Arabic NLP with this extensive collection of resources, tools, datasets, and best practices tailored for the Arabic language.
 - [awesome-emulators-android](https://github.com/daedric7/awesome-emulators-android) - An awesome list of emulators for Android!.
-- [awesome-julia](https://github.com/DanielRivasMD/awesome-julia) -  A curated list of Julia code and resources. .
 - [awesome-github-repos](https://github.com/defel/awesome-github-repos) - A curated list of my GitHub stars!
 Generated by maguowei/starred.
 - [awesome-dutch-open-hardware](https://github.com/delftopenhardware/awesome-dutch-open-hardware) - Non-comprehensive list of projects and resources related to open hardware.
 - [dereks-awesome-list](https://github.com/derekmurawsky/dereks-awesome-list) - Derek's List of Awesome Stuff.